AngeloFrangione/libospl-deprecated/README.md

 # libospl - Open Source Photo Library
 ----------------------------------------
 ### OSP what?
-OSPL is a opensource and multiplateform photo library management that can be used to store and sort all your pictures.
+OSPL is a opensource and multiplateform photo library management that can be used to store and sort all your photos.

 ### Where is the GUI?
 This project is split in two main parts: